Kedon/react-headless-ui/README.md

 - **Implementation Logic**: Acts as a bridge, connecting business logic to presentational components.
 Handles tasks like DOM manipulations, state changes, and network requests.
     - `useProducts.ts`: Serves as a bridge between business logic and the presentational component.
 Integrates business logic for user actions like editing or deleting a product.

+**This is a basic React Headless Component project.
+You can find the second version, which utilizes the context API, here: [React Headless UI v2](https://github.com/Kedon/react-headless-ui-v2)**

 ## Available Scripts